liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/06-installing-liferay-on-tcserver.markdown

 The easiest way to get Liferay running on tc Server is to [download a bundle](https://web.liferay.com/group/customer/downloads/portal/product).
 If that's not an option, you can install Liferay onto tc Server.
-In addition to a supported version of [tc Server](https://network.pivotal.io/products/pivotal-tcserver) (version 3 or higher), make sure you have acquired the following (from [Liferay's customer portal](https://web.liferay.com/group/customer/downloads/portal/product))
+In addition to a supported version of [tc Server](https://network.pivotal.io/products/pivotal-tcserver) (version 3 or higher), make sure you have acquired the following items (from [Liferay's customer portal](https://web.liferay.com/group/customer/downloads/portal/product))

 -  A Liferay WAR file